Cleg83/Resurrect-The-Bedlam-Six-/README.md

 ![Home page image 2](documents/readme-images/home-page2-ss.png)

-When the user hovers over the bandcamp player or the band members, the background color of the container changes to show it is in focus:
+When the user hovers over the Bandcamp player or the band members, the background color of the container changes to show it is in focus:

 ![Bandcamp player in focus](documents/readme-images/home-page-bandcamp-focus.png)